Meta Tops One Day Volume of $3.34 Million (MTA)

-Meta (CURRENCY:MTA) traded 11% higher against the dollar during the 1-day period ending at 14:00 PM ET on June 17th.
-Meta has a market capitalization of $47.61 million and $3.34 million worth of Meta was traded on exchanges in the last day.
-One Meta coin can now be purchased for about $2.75 or 0.00004704 BTC on major cryptocurrency exchanges.
-In the last seven days, Meta has traded 19.5% lower against the dollar.
+Meta (CURRENCY:MTA) traded 11% higher against the US dollar during the 1 day period ending at 20:00 PM ET on June 22nd.
+Meta has a total market cap of $47.61 million and $3.34 million worth of Meta was traded on exchanges in the last day.
+During the last week, Meta has traded down 19.5% against the US dollar.
+One Meta coin can currently be purchased for about $2.75 or 0.00004704 BTC on cryptocurrency exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.